Thought I would devote a single page to a bunch of electronics circuits for those who don’t want to read a lot of text.

 - Each of the 1,000Ω resistors with 12V across them, in the diagram, will allow 12mA of current to flow through it.
 Giving a total of 24mA.

 - Each resistors also needs to dissipate 12V x 0.012A = 0.144W of power (heat).

-- The power supply needs to provide a total of 24mA of current (2 x 12mA) to power both resistors.
-The current of all parallel components add up to the total circuit current.
+- The power supply needs to provide a total of 24mA of current (2 x 12mA) to power both resistors at the same time.
+The current of all parallel components, adds up to the total circuit current.

 - A lone 500 ohm resistor would also provide 12V/500 = 0.024A of current.
 So, 2 parallel 1,000 ohm resistors have the equivalent resistance of 500 ohms.
 However, the lone 500Ω resistor would need to dissipate 12V x 0.024A = 0.288W of power.
 That is too much for the typical 0.25W maximum (less than 0.125W recommended) resistor.